-Founded in 1896, the T. W. Wood Gallery & Arts Center houses one of the largest Permanent Collections in the state.
+Founded in 1895, the T. W. Wood Gallery & Arts Center houses one of the largest Permanent Collections in the state.
 In addition to the works of T.W.
 Wood and many of his artistic colleagues and contemporaries, we are also the repository for Vermont's portion of the Federal WPA collection.

 Our mission is to preserve our artistic heritage and to bring the best of today's art to central Vermont.
-We currently have about fifty pieces from the Collection on view at the State House.
+We currently have about thirty-six pieces from the Collection on view at the State House.

 A lively center for all the Arts, we provide a venue for musical performances, a Summer Art Camp and a variety of lectures.

-| What's On in the Gallery|
+| What's On in the Wood Gallery|

 Please visit 12-4, Tues. - Fri., or by appt.
-A digital slide presentation of works from our collection is available.

 For further information, please call 802-262-6035.